 I was also impressed by the quality of the inputs, specifically the analog sticks.
 Although they don’t sound as nice as the Xbox Wireless, they’re every bit as good in terms of usability.
 I didn’t pick up any stick drift out of the box, but we’ll have to see how it holds up over time.

 The PowerA includes two back buttons called Advanced Gaming Buttons.
 It’s similar to the back paddles on the Xbox Elite Series 2, but the fact that it’s buttons makes it easier to spam.
-They are well-positioned, and my index fingers were naturally resting on them.
-The buttons have quite a bit of side-play and consequently feel loose, but it doesn’t have an impact on usability.
-These buttons can be programmed on the fly, and there is an additional button on the back to initiate the remapping process.
+They are well-positioned and my index fingers were naturally resting on them.
+The buttons have quite a bit of side-play and consequently felt loose, but it didn’t have an impact on usability.
+The Advanced Gaming Buttons can be programmed on the fly, and there is an additional button on the back to initiate the remapping process.

-From my perspective, I have no use for the back buttons in Rocket League and FIFA, which are the only games I play with controller.
-They made my grip feel awkward and quite often I pressed them by accident.
+From my perspective, I have no use for the back buttons in Rocket League and FIFA, which are my main controller games.
+They were a bit of a hindrance and often I pressed them by accident.
 It’s almost like an ambidextrous mouse where the left or right side buttons feel in the way and redundant.
 But eventually I became used to it.

 As one would expect from an Xbox inspired controller, the ergonomics are on point and the PowerA felt very comfortable for longer gaming sessions.
 Barring the back buttons, it feels very similar to the Xbox One controller.
 The handles come with a textured surface, however it doesn’t feel as grippy as the Xbox Wireless controller.

 For single player gamers, the PowerA does come with dual rumble motors for a more immersive gaming experience.
 There is also a standard 3.5mm headset jack, and the controller usefully features some media controls, which consist of volume adjustment and a one-touch microphone mute button.